condense9/hark-lang/README.md

 ### Teal May Not Be For You!

 Teal *is* for you if:
+- you use Python for long-running tasks.
-- you want to build ETL pipelines.
+- you have an AWS account.
 - you have a repository of data processing scripts, and want to connect them together in the cloud.
-- you insist on being able to test as much as possible locally.
-- You don't have time (or inclination) to deploy and manage a full-blown platform (Spark, Airflow, etc).
+- You don't have time (or inclination) to deploy and manage a full-blown task platform (Airflow, Celery, etc).
-- You're wary of Step Functions (and similar) because of vendor lock-in and cost.
+- You don't want to use AWS Step Functions .

 Core principles guiding Teal design:
 - Do the heavy-lifting in Python.